richie0866/Rostruct/docs/reference/functions.md

 	[<span class="interface"><u>BuildResult</u></span>](./types.md#buildresult)
 </span>

 Transforms files found at `location` into Roblox instances.
-This process is almost identical to to syncing Rojo to Roblox Studio, with [certain features omitted](./file-conversion.md).
+This process is almost identical to syncing Rojo to Roblox Studio, with [certain features omitted](./file-conversion.md).

 This function **does not** sync files, as Rostruct is purely an execution tool. `Rostruct.Build` creates instances and sets up Lua files for execution.